WalletScrutiny/WalletScrutinyCom/_hardware/xzen.md

 providerReddit:
 ---

-The provider's [website states](https://xzen.io/) that this harware wallet is no longer supported.
+The provider's [website states](https://xzen.io/) that this hardware wallet is no longer supported.